neetcode-gh/leetcode/README.md

   - for files, it's `<problem-number>-Name-of-Problem.<language-extension>` (e.g. `1-Two-Sum.py`)
   - for directories, it's `snake_case`
 - prefer one solution/change per PR (not a hard and fast rule, but will typically make the review cycle shorter)
+- in general, put your solution in the top-level directory for the given language (e.g. `java/`). some languages have a nested directory structure that maps to the categories on neetcode.io, but we're trying to avoid those moving forward because they're less easily searchable
 - ensure your code passes submission on [leetcode.com](https://leetcode.com) for the problem it solves
 - ensure your code is clean (uses semantically meaningful variable/method names, consistent style, etc) and easy to understand. for example, a single letter is probably not a semantically meaningful name